-The Board of Directors announced its decision to dispose L'Express Madagascar S.A.R,L, an associate and an investment property.
-The Board considered the associate and the investment property to meet the criteria to be classified as held for sale at that date for the following reasons:
+The Board of Directors announced its decision to dispose L'Express Madagascar S.A.R.L which is an associate, an investment property and a land.
+The Board considered the associate, the investment property and the land to meet the criteria to be classified as held for sale at that date for the following reasons:

-- L'Express Madagascar S.A.R,L and the investment property are available for immediate sale and can be sold to the buyer in its current condition. - The actions to complete the sale were initiated and expected to be completed within one year from the date of initial classification. - There are interested parties and efforts to sell these assets have started.
+- L'Express Madagascar S.A.R.L, the investment property and the land are available for immediate sale and can be sold to the buyer in its current condition. - The actions to complete the sale were initiated and expected to be completed within one year from the date of initial classification. - There are interested parties and efforts to sell these assets have started.